How to Ask for the Sale Without Being Pushy in Field Service

 So how can you detach from the outcome of a sale?
 Start by trying these methods recommended by sales trainer Josh Braun:

-a.
 Switch from expectations to conversations

 Josh recommends focusing solely on learning about their problem with no ulterior motives.
 When you’re genuinely curious, your prospects will feel more comfortable and open up more easily.
 There’s no longer the feeling of something being forced on them and that they need to put their guard up.

-b.
 When you ask for the sale, separate personal rejection from product rejection

-If you’re a field service sales representative, our bet is your day to day is focused on sales.
+If you’re a field service sales representative, our bet is your day-to-day is focused on sales.
 And when you spend the majority of your week selling, it’s hard to separate yourself from the process.

-But when you attach your self worth to the outcome of a deal, a rejection of your proposal or quote may feel like a rejection of you.
+But when you attach your self-worth to the outcome of a deal, a rejection of your proposal or quote may feel like a rejection of you.
 And that just isn’t the case.

 As Josh puts it, “Prospects don’t reject you as a person.
 They’re rejecting what you said.
 Those two things sound similar, but they are two completely different mindsets.
 Who you are as a person has nothing to do with a sale or a meeting.”